 After the customer is done explaining their concern and venting their negative emotions (anger and frustration out), then respond thoughtfully and thoroughly.
 Sympathize and empathize!
 Showing customers that you genuinely care helps win a place in their hearts.

 Do not ignore an unhappy consumer.
 Take extra steps and measures to resolve their issue.
-Turn bad experiences into good experiences.
+Turn bad experiences ins.
 Once unhappy customers turned happy customers can be your strongest advocates.

 In today's digital age, personal is no longer physical.